paloul/securra-deployment/Readme.md

 4. Get the admin password to the ArgoCD Dashboard and login.
 The ArgoCD Dashboard is only accessible via port forward:
   - `kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d`
   - `kubectl port-forward svc/argocd-server -n argocd 8888:80`
-5. Finally roll out the main argocd hawkeye application that will instruct argocd to deploy all pieces
+5. Finally roll out the main argocd securra application that will instruct argocd to deploy all pieces
-  - `kubectl apply -f distribution/hawkeye.yaml`
+  - `kubectl apply -f distribution/securra.yaml`